Jason Varitek

-Jason Andrew Varitek (/ˈværᵻtɛk/; born April 11, 1972), nicknamed Tek, is an American professional baseball coach and former catcher.
-He is currently the game planning coordinator, a uniformed coaching position, for the Boston Red Sox.
-After being traded as a minor league prospect by the Seattle Mariners, Varitek played his entire 15-year career in Major League Baseball (MLB) for the Red Sox.
-A three-time All-Star and Gold Glove Award winner at catcher, as well as a Silver Slugger Award winner, Varitek was part of both the 2004 World Series and 2007 World Series Championship teams, and was viewed widely as one of the team's leaders.
+Jason Andrew Varitek (/ˈværᵻtɛk/; born April 11, 1972), nicknamed "Tek", is an American professional baseball coach and former catcher.
+He is the game planning coordinator, a uniformed coaching position, for the Boston Red Sox of Major League Baseball (MLB).
+After being traded as a minor league prospect by the Seattle Mariners, Varitek played his entire 15-year career for the Red Sox.
+A three-time All-Star and Gold Glove Award winner at catcher, as well as a Silver Slugger Award winner, Varitek was part of the 2004 World Series and 2007 World Series Championship teams, and widely viewed as one of the team's leaders.
 In December 2004 he was named the captain of the Red Sox, only their fourth captain since 1923.
 He was a switch-hitter.

-Varitek is one of only three players, along with pitcher Ed Vosberg and outfielder Michael Conforto, to have played in the Little League World Series, College World Series, and Major League World Series.
-He additionally participated in Olympic Baseball and the World Baseball Classic.
+Varitek is one of three players, along with pitcher Ed Vosberg and outfielder Michael Conforto, to play in the Little League World Series, College World Series, and Major League World Series.
+He also participated in Olympic Baseball and the World Baseball Classic.
 His Lake Brantley High School baseball team won the Florida State Championship his senior year in 1990 and was named the number one high school baseball team in the nation by a USA Today poll.
-Varitek caught an MLB-record four no-hitters, a record which was later tied by Carlos Ruiz.
+Varitek caught four no-hitters, an MLB record later tied by Carlos Ruiz.